forester52/COVID-19-outbreak-model-with-social-stress-dynamics/README.md

 K3 - relaxation rate to ignorant mode (slow), we take the value 0.01 as a reference for K2

 Io - the initial fraction of infected people in the population

+## Run

+To run demo simulation execute *SIR_with_social_stress.m* in MATLAB environment.

+Please note that depending on the ranges for parameters (q,a,K2,Io), the fit result may differ slightly from that in the paper.
+To get the exact result, as in **Table 1** in the paper use precise ranges and desired precisions for each country individually.
+Also, the result is influenced by possible data updates in file *owid-covid-data.xlsx* caused by changes in the population of countries over time.